leaflet-extras/leaflet-map/README.md

 leaflet-map
 ===========

-[Leaflet](http://leafletjs.com/reference.html) is a modern open-source JavaScript library for mobile-friendly interactive maps.

-leaflet-map makes Leaflet available as web-component: &lt;leaflet-map&gt; &lt;/leaflet-map&gt;
+*leaflet-map* is a web-component which provides access to the [leaflet map](http://leafletjs.com) JavaScript library via html elements.

-Please have a look at the [demo page](https://nhnb.github.io/leaflet-map/leaflet-map/demo.html) or the [api documentation](https://nhnb.github.io/leaflet-map/doc.html)
+Please have a look at the [demo page](https://nhnb.github.io/leaflet-map/leaflet-map/demo.html) or the [api documentation](https://nhnb.github.io/leaflet-map/doc.html).

+Most of the options documented in the Leaflet reference are exported as html attributes.
+All events are mapped into html events of the same name.</p>
+For example use &lt;leaflet-map latitude="51.505" longitude="-0.09" zoom="13"&gt; &lt;/leaflet-map&gt;
+to define the view and zoom level.

 Web-components are an emerging standard which is based on Custom Elements, Shadow DOM, HTML Imports and Web Animations.
 [Polymer](http://www.polymer-project.org/docs/start/tutorial/intro.html) is a library which simplifies working with web-components.
 It includes a compatibility layer for browsers which